Glyburide and MetforminPronunciation

 The main goal of treating diabetes is to lower your blood sugar to a normal level.
 Studies have shown that good control of blood sugar may prevent or delay complications, such as heart disease, kidney disease, or blindness.

 High blood sugar can be lowered by diet and exercise, a number of oral medications, and insulin injections.
-Before taking Glyburide and Metformin you should first try to control your diabetes by exercise and weight loss.
-Even if you are taking Glyburide and Metformin, you should still exercise and follow the diet recommended for your diabetes.
+Before taking Glyburide and Metformin hydrochloride tablets you should first try to control your diabetes by exercise and weight loss.
+Even if you are taking Glyburide and Metformin hydrochloride tablets, you should still exercise and follow the diet recommended for your diabetes.

-5. Does Glyburide and Metformin work differently from other glucose-control medications?
+Q5.Do Glyburide and Metformin hydrochloride tablets work differently from other glucose-control medications?

-Yes it does.
-Glyburide and Metformin combines two glucose-lowering drugs, Glyburide and Metformin.
-These two drugs work together to improve the different metabolic defects found in type 2 diabetes.
-Glyburide lowers blood sugar primarily by causing more of the body’s own insulin to be released, and metformin lowers blood sugar, in part, by helping your body use your own insulin more effectively.
-Together, they are efficient in helping you achieve better glucose control.
+Yes, it does.
+Glyburide and Metformin hydrochloride tablets combines 2 glucose-lowering drugs, Glyburide and Metformin.
+These 2 drugs work together to improve the different metabolic defects found in type 2 diabetes.
+Glyburide lowers blood sugar primarily by causing more of the body's own insulin to be released, and metformin lowers blood sugar, in part, by helping your body use your own insulin more effectively.
+Together, they are efficient in helping you to achieve better glucose control.

-When blood sugar cannot be lowered enough by Glyburide and Metformin your doctor may prescribe injectable insulin or take other measures to control your diabetes.
+When blood sugar cannot be lowered enough by Glyburide and Metformin hydrochloride tablets your doctor may prescribe injectable insulin or take other measures to control your diabetes.

-7. Can Glyburide and Metformin cause side effects?
+Q7.
+Can Glyburide and Metformin hydrochloride tablets cause side effects?

-Glyburide and Metformin, like all blood sugar-lowering medications, can cause side effects in some patients.
+Glyburide and Metformin hydrochloride tablets, like all blood sugar-lowering medications, can cause side effects in some patients.
 Most of these side effects are minor.
-However, there are also serious, but rare, side effects related to Glyburide and Metformin (see questions 9 through 13).
+However, there are also serious, but rare, side effects related to Glyburide and Metformin hydrochloride tablets (see Q9 - Q13 ).

-8. What are the most common side effects of Glyburide and Metformin?
+Q8.
+What are the most common side effects of Glyburide and Metformin hydrochloride tablets?

-The most common side effects of Glyburide and Metformin are normally minor ones such as diarrhea, nausea, and upset stomach.
+The most common side effects of Glyburide and Metformin hydrochloride tablets are normally minor ones such as diarrhea, nausea, and upset stomach.
 If these side effects occur, they usually occur during the first few weeks of therapy.
-Taking your Glyburide and Metformin with meals can help reduce these side effects.
+Taking your Glyburide and Metformin hydrochloride tablets with meals can help reduce these side effects.

 Less frequently, symptoms of hypoglycemia (low blood sugar), such as lightheadedness, dizziness, shakiness, or hunger may occur.
 The risk of hypoglycemic symptoms increases when meals are skipped, too much alcohol is consumed, or heavy exercise occurs without enough food.
 Following the advice of your doctor can help you to avoid these symptoms.